fastify/fastify-dx/packages/fastify-dx-react/README.md

 If a route module exports `clientOnly` set to `true`, no SSR will take place, only data fetching and data hydration.
 The client gets the empty container element (the one that wraps `<!-- element -->` in `index.html`) and all rendering takes place on the client only.

 You can use this setting to save server resources on internal pages where SSR makes no significant diference for search engines or UX in general, such as a password-protected admin section.

+This differs from [React Client Components](https://github.com/josephsavona/rfcs/blob/server-components/text/0000-server-components.md), which are also supported, but clientserver-only rendering is more granular (available for any route child component) and fully controlled by the React runtime.

 </td>
 <td width="600px"><br>